-In re Alabama Tourism Department, 2020 USPQ2d 10485 (TTAB 2020)

-[precedential].
-In a rare decision under Section 2(b) of the Trademark Act, the Board affirmed a refusal to register the proposed mark shown here for tourism promotional services, on the ground that the mark includes a simulation of the flag of the United States.
+In re Alabama Tourism Department, 2020 USPQ2d 10485 (TTAB 2020) [precedential].
+Upholding a Section 2(b) refusal to register the mark shown here, for tourism promotional services, the Board concluded that the mark incorporates a simulation of the flag of the United States.
 Section 2(b) prohibits registration of a mark that "[c]onsists of or comprises the flag or coat of arms or other insignia of the United States, or of any State or municipality, or of any foreign nation, or any simulation thereof."
-The

-Board found that U.S. flag and applicant's flag design "are highly similar and that the average member of the public would perceive Applicant's flag design to be a simulation of an actual U.S. flag."
-Applicant pointed in vain to various flag-containing registered marks, but the Board found them distinguishable and, in any case pointed out once again that each application to register must be considered on its own merits.
+The Board found that the U.S. flag and applicant's flag design "are highly similar and that the average member of the public would perceive Applicant's flag design to be a simulation of an actual U.S. flag."
+Applicant pointed in vain to various flag-containing registered marks, but the Board found them distinguishable and, in any case, pointed out once again that each application to register must be considered on its own merits.
 Applicant's arguments that a number of features of the flag are missing missed the mark.
 The fact that the flag is displayed in this manner is not uncommon, and "no reasonable observer of that flag would believe that features are missing or changed, or view it as something other than the U.S. flag."